Erd\H{o}s-Rado Classes: Preliminaries

 $\Upsilon^{\cK}[\bK]$ is the collection of all blueprints proper for $(\cK, \bK)$.

 $\Upsilon^{\cK}_\kappa[\bK]$ is the collection of all blueprints proper for $(\cK, \bK)$ such that $|\tau(\Phi)|\leq \kappa$. \end{enumerate} \end{definition}

 Being proper for $\cK$ is the same as being proper for $(\cK, \bK^{\tau(\Phi)})$.
-Note that the description in Definition \ref{genbp-def}.(\ref{genem-item}) uniquely describes a model, but is short on proving it's existence.
+Note that if $\Phi \in \Upsilon^{\cK}[\bK]$, then the blueprint $\Phi$ actually maps $\S^{inc}_{\cK} \to S_\bK$.
+An observant reader might complain that the description in Definition \ref{genbp-def}.(\ref{genem-item}) uniquely describes a model, but is short on proving it's existence.
 However, the existence of such a model follows from standard arguments about EM models, see, e.g., \cite[Section 5.2]{m-modeltheory}.
-Note that our formalism has $I$ be the generating set for $EM(I, \Phi)$ (and later indiscernibles), rather than passing to a skeleton.
+Our formalism has $I$ be the generating set for $EM(I, \Phi)$ (and later indiscernibles), rather than passing to a skeleton.

-From a category-theoretic perspective, a blueprint $\Phi \in \Upsilon^{\cK}[\bK]$ induces a functor $\Phi:\cK \to \bK$ that is faithful, preserves colimits, and induces a natural transformation between the `underlying set' functor of each concrete category; see Section \ref{ct-ind-ssec} for more.
+From a category-theoretic perspective, a blueprint $\Phi \in \Upsilon^{\cK}[\bK]$ induces a functor $\Phi:\cK \to \bK$ that is faithful, preserves direceted colimits, and induces a natural transformation between the `underlying set' functor of each concrete category.
 We return to this perspective in Section \ref{ct-ind-ssec} and derive a converse Theorem \ref{gmott-con-thm} of the Generalized Morley's Omitting Types Theorem \ref{gmott-thm}.

-\begin{example} \ \begin{enumerate} \item These definitions generalize the standard notions of blueprints and Ehrenfeucht-Mostowski models when $\K$ is the class of linear orders. \item Consider a bidimensional theory like the theory $T = Th( \oplus \bZ(p^\infty))$ of the direct sum of countably many copies of the Pr\"{u}fer p-group.
-Any model of $T$ is some infinite direct sum of copies of $\bZ(p^\infty)$ and $\bQ$.
-So each model is given by the number of copies of each of these structures.
+\begin{example} \ \begin{enumerate} \item These definitions generalize the standard notions of blueprints and Ehrenfeucht-Mostowski models when $\K$ is the class of linear orders. \item Consider a bidimensional theory like the theory $T$ of a predicate $P$ that is infinite and coinfinite\footnote{A more mathematically complex example of a bidimensional theory is the theory $Th( \oplus \bZ(p^\infty))$ of the direct sum of countably many copies of the Pr\"{u}fer p-group.
+The same analysis applies there.}.
+Each model is determined by two infinite cardinals, the size of $P$ and the size of its complement.
 Using standard Ehrenfeucht-Mostowski models, one could only get blueprints that either vary one dimension and not the other {\bf or} make the dimensions the same.